vitoc/sto/README.md

 > ```app.js``` and ```bin\www``` helps make ```node-jwt-authentication-api``` work on Azure App Service

+### Sprint 10b (Optional)

+This is an optional sprint to take if you're keen to run your the app on the App Service instance from the previous sprint optimally 24/7

+* Read: Azure App Service plan overview (https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans)
+* Do: Change the pricing tier for the App Service plan that the instance in the previous sprint reside in from F1 (free) to B1.

 ## Optional and additional resources
 * [GitHub Learning Lab](https://lab.github.com/)